Mental Health Facilities Scranton, PA

 Childrens Service Center Of Wyoming Valley Inc - 17.2 miles from Scranton, PA

 Childrens Service Center Of Wyoming Valley Inc is a mental health clinic in Wilkes Barre, Pennsylvania, located at 335 South Franklin Street, 18702.
 Childrens Service Center Of Wyoming Valley Inc offers outpatient treatment, residential treatment and partial hospitalization/day treatment.
-Childrens Service Center Of Wyoming Valley Inc provides trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
-Childrens Service Center Of Wyoming Valley Inc also supports clients referred from the court/judicial system, seniors or older adults and people with trauma.
-Some other services provided by Childrens Service Center Of Wyoming Valley Inc include suicide prevention services, case management and family psychoeducation.
+Childrens Service Center Of Wyoming Valley Inc provides psychotropic medication, cognitive behavioral therapy and group therapy to children / adolescents, adults and seniors 65 or older.
+Childrens Service Center Of Wyoming Valley Inc also supports people with serious mental illness, clients referred from the court/judicial system and people with PTSD.
+Some other services provided by Childrens Service Center Of Wyoming Valley Inc include supported employment, mentoring/peer support/consumer-run services and education services.

 Learn More